mirzazhar/benaloh/README.md

 ```
 ## Warning
 This package is intendedly designed for education purposes.
 Of course, it may contain bugs and needs several improvements.
 Therefore, this package should not be used for production purposes.
 > :warning: **Keys generation implementation is not efficient and it takes time to generate keys using large primes.
-The worst thing, it can generate keys up to the 32-bit size of prime numbers**
+The worst thing, it can generate keys up to the 32-bit size of prime numbers.**
 ## Limitations
 In this implementation decryption algorithm works by taking the discrete log of a base x to recover original message m.
 It can only work if the value of R in the key is small.
 Otherwise, message m can be recovered using [Baby-step giant-step algorithm](https://en.wikipedia.org/wiki/Baby-step_giant-step) in case of a large value of R.
 ## Usage & Examples